Qatar University: Strategies

 The reform changed the title of the university from “University of Qatar” to “Qatar University” with a new slogan; “Qatar University, Changing for You” and a new university logo.

 A new strategy was put in place "from reform to transformation" covering the years 2018–2022.
-President of Qatar University Dr. Hassan Al-Derham: "we have developed a new five-year strategy, which will map out the routes to achieving continuing performance excellence and build on our achievements in our key areas of Education, Research, Institution and Engagement."
 This new strategy takes into consideration the Qatar National Vision 2030.

 Local significance

 The university contributes to the process of “Qatarization”, which places an emphasis on the hiring and support of national citizens.
 While western nations may have trouble implementing such a system due to equality legislation, Qatari nationals only account for approximately 1/4 of the country's population, and this movement is deemed necessary to maintain cultural and national identity.

 On 9 October 2021, Qatar University hosted 3MT (Three Minutes Thesis) competition with the participation of six local universities (Doha Institute for Graduate Studies, Hamad Bin Khalifa University, Al Rayyan International University College, Virginia Commonwealth University- Qatar, Texas A&M University at Qatar (Tamuq) and University of Calgary-Qatar).
 The 3MT Competition is an academic competition that challenges Masters and PhD students to describe their research within three minutes to a general audience.